davidackroyd99/hello-world/README.md

 1. Compile the hello-world application

+   In VS Code you can compile a project by right clicking on the Maven Project "hello-world" in the Explorer view.

-   Do this using the ```mvn``` command, rather than through your IDE.
-First you must change directory so you are in the downloaded repository.
+   Or you can use the ```mvn``` command.
+First you must change directory so you are in the project directory.

     ```shell
     cd hello-world